While some wrinkle creams have formulas that fail to grab your attention, the main ingredient in Nerium, nerium oleander, is said to be toxic.

-Nerium International may also prove a difficult company to work with.
-It has a D+ rating from the Better Business Bureau.
-Twenty-one complaints have been filed against the business, 5 of which were not resolved.
-The majority of complaints were against the product itself, meaning many users had a major complaint against Nerium.
+Nerium International has an A+ rating from the Better Business Bureau.
+This is a marked improvement from 2013, when they had D+.
+The majority of complaints filed with the BBB were against the product itself, meaning many users had a major complaint against Nerium.

 Reviewers mentioned Nerium deleting negative comments made about the product from their Facebook page.
 This might be a profitable business strategy, but attempting to filter out all negativity about the product seems a bit dishonest to me.

 If you buy Nerium through a representative, you can supposedly try it risk-free for 30 days.
 You pay $110 for a bottle, and $80 a month for the auto-ship program.
 Some users mentioned that canceling the auto-ship program was difficult.

 Even if Nerium were a miracle skin cleanser, this is a pretty steep price.

 Nerium: The Bottom Line

 Nerium isn’t proven to work, there are no reliable scientific studies proving that nerium oleander is safe, and buying Nerium is costly.

 Although Nerium may work for some users, I think the cons outweigh the pros in this case.
 Pass on Nerium, and buy your skincare products elsewhere.